 4. I'm a published haiku poet.

-5. I'm a clothing hoarder with very little fashion sense.
+5. I love clothes, but have very little fashion sense.

 6. Although I have no near future plans to have kids I love picking out baby names, most of which are criticized by my friends and family.